Healthy Families Specialist

 - Maintain high level of ethical conduct regarding confidentiality and dual-relationships.

-- Remain flexible, open to change and current on best practice standards.
+- Remain flexible, open to change and participate in continuing education activities that promote best practice standards.

 - Organize and plan effectively to provide quality service to families and meet reporting time lines.